-I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics.
-I just started reading webcomics this year, and quickly fell in love.
+I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics out there.
 The art!
 The stories!
-Reading webcomics on my tablet in the dark in bed when I should really be sleeping!
+The reading of webcomics on my tablet in bed when I should really be sleeping!
 (I know some of you do that too.)
-Here’s a first batch of my favorites – but let me know in comments if there’s something else I should check out.

 All Night by B. Sabo